CAAM 335: MATRIX ANALYSIS

 London School of Econ & Political Science

-Based on the relevant mathematical theory, the course describes various techniques of optimisation and shows how they can be applied.
+Based on the relevant mathematical theory, the course describes various techniques of optimization and shows how they can be applied.
 More precisely, the topics covered are: Introduction and review of mathematical background.
-Introduction to combinatorial optimisation; shortest paths in directed graphs; algorithms and their running time.
-Classical results on continuous optimisation: Weierstrass's Theorem on continuous functions on compact set; optimisation of differentiable functions on open sets; Lagrange's Theorem on equality constrained optimisation; Kuhn and Tucker's Theorem on inequality constrained optimisation.
+Introduction to combinatorial optimization; shortest paths in directed graphs; algorithms and their running time.
+Classical results on continuous optimization: Weierstrass's Theorem on continuous functions on compact set; optimization of differentiable functions on open sets; Lagrange's Theorem on equality constrained optimization; Kuhn and Tucker's Theorem on inequality constrained optimization.
 Linear programming and duality theory.

 CAAM 470: INTRODUCTION TO GRAPH THEORY